JZacharyG/ProofSchool/README.md

 The following options are recognized:

 -  `solutions`/`boxedsolutions`/`nosolutions` (default): whether and how to typeset the solutions to problems.
 (It basically just sets `\showsolutiontrue`, if you are familiar with TeX's ifs.)
 If `boxedsolutions` is given, then solutions are typeset and are put in in `\fbox`es.
 - `spaces` (default)/`nospaces`: whether or not to leave the specified space after problems.
 The `nospaces` option is useful for answer keys if you don't care about preserving formatting and for drafting problem sets, when you want to see as many problems at a time as possible.
-Honestly, I don't use this it that often.
+Honestly, I don't use it that often.
 - `parskip`/`parindent` (default): parskip loads the parskip library, which I think looks great.
 - `name` (default)/`runningname`/`noname`: whether and how to leave a space for the students' names.
 It is up to the heading to respect this option (by consulting `\ifshowname`).
 If `runningname` is given, then the name is additionally printed in the header of every page (`oneside`) or every odd page (`twoside`).
 - `title` (default)/`notitle`: whether or not to automatically call `\maketitle` at the start of the document, which typesets the heading for the first page.